IBM/pymm/benchmarks/python/README.md

 This benchmark performs image segmentation to create a new image.
 In the preparation phase, it downloads 150 (default) images and processes them in the running phase.
 To change the running time:
-- Change the number of images that are processed.
-In the preparation file The default number of images is: 150
+- The first option is changing the number of images that are processedi in the preparation file.
+The default number of images is: 150
 ```
 count = 150
 ```
-- Change the algorithm that processes the image: in the do_work file the default is processing the image using slic algorithm, you can add quickshift or run quickshift by itself.
+- The second option is changing the algorithm that processes the image: in the do_work file the default is processing the image using slic algorithm, you can add quickshift or run quickshift by itself.
 ```
-is_slic = 1 # 1 for to run  slic
+is_slic = 1 # '1' for runing slic algorithm [default]
-is_quickshift = 0 # 1 for to run  quickshift
+is_quickshift = 0 # '1' for running quickshift algorithm
 ```